nteetor/yonder/docs/thruputs/rendertable.md

   description: |-
     One of `TRUE` or `FALSE` specifying if `expr` is a quoted expression.
-- name: '...'
-  description: |-
-    Additional named arguments passed on HTML attributes to the parent element.
-- name: id
-  description: A character string specifying the reactive id of the thruput.
 sections:
 - title: Example application
   body: |-